Euronext Amsterdam: History

 The subscription terms of each stock purchase offered shareholders the option to transfer their shares to a third party.
 Quickly a secondary market arose in the East India House for resale of this stock through the official bookkeeper.
 After an agreement had been reached between the two parties, the shares were then transferred from seller to buyer in the "capital book".
 The official account, held by the East India House, encouraged investors to trade and gave rise to market confidence that the shares were not just being transferred on paper.
-Thus, speculative trading immediately ensued and the Amsterdam securities market was born.

 A big acceleration in the turnover rate came in 1623, after the 21-year liquidation period for the VOC ended.
 The terms of the initial charter called for a full liquidation after 21 years to distribute profits to shareholders.
 However, at this time neither the VOC nor its shareholders saw a slowing down of Asian trade, so the States General of the Netherlands granted the corporation a second charter in the West Indies.

 This new charter gave the VOC additional years to stay in business but, in contrast to the first charter, outlined no plans for immediate liquidation, meaning that the money invested remained invested, and dividends were paid to investors to incentivize shareholding.
 Investors took to the secondary market of the newly constructed Amsterdam Stock Exchange to sell their shares to third parties.
 These "fixed" capital stock transactions amassed huge turnover rates, and made the stock exchange vastly more important.
 The voyage to the precious resources in the West Indies was risky.
 Threats of pirates, disease, misfortune, shipwreck, and various macroeconomic factors heightened the risk factor and thus made the trip wildly expensive.
 So, the stock issuance made possible the spreading of risk and dividends across a pool of investors.
 Should something go wrong on the voyage, risk was mitigated and dispersed throughout the pool and investors all suffered just a fraction of the total expense of the voyage.